ghidonisergio/progetto-sistemi-digitali/Ghidoni/README.md

 ## Android application
 The base application is [code-scanner](https://github.com/yuriy-budiyev/code-scanner).

-After being modified to host neural networks for decoding, the only activity of the project is the following
+After being modified to host neural networks for decoding, the only window of the project is the following

 <img src="main_gui.png" width="25%" height="25%">